An asymptotic distribution theory for Eulerian recurrences with applications: The degenerate case:

-Historically, the CLT for Stirling numbers of the first kind first appeared in Goncharov's 1942 paper \cite{Goncharov1942} (see also \cite{Feller1945,Goncharov1944}) in the form of cycles in permutations.
-They were found as early as the 17th century in Thomas Harriot's unpublished manuscripts in addition to James Stirling's book \emph{Methodus Differentialis} published in 1730; see \cite[p.\ 61]{Beery2009} and \cite{Knuth1992} for more historical notes.
+Historically, the Stirling numbers of the first kind numbers were found as early as the 17th century in Thomas Harriot's unpublished manuscripts in addition to James Stirling's book \emph{Methodus Differentialis} published in 1730; see \cite[p.\ 61]{Beery2009} and \cite{Knuth1992} for more historical notes.
+The CLT for $\stirling{n}{k}$ first appeared in Goncharov's 1942 paper \cite{Goncharov1942} (see also \cite{Feller1945,Goncharov1944}) in the form of cycles in permutations.

-\paragraph{$a_n(v)$ depending on the parity of $n$.} \begin{footnotesize}
+\paragraph{$a_n(v)$ depending on the parity of $n$} \begin{footnotesize}

 \end{footnotesize}